 If you take Angular – it has a lot of great ready-to-use tools and functionalities out of the box, which makes it extremely easy to start.

-However, although React doesn’t have that many ready-to-use options, it has also great, clear, and rich documentation that will guide you through and help you build the project from the scratch.
+However, although React doesn’t have that many ready-to-use options, it has also great, clear, and rich documentation that will guide you through and help you build the project from scratch.
 It also has a great community ready to help anytime.

 Conclusion and final thoughts